Wind power in Texas: Overview

 In July 2008, utility officials gave preliminary approval to a $4.9 billion plan to build new transmission lines to carry wind-generated electricity from West Texas to urban areas such as Dallas.
 The new plan would be the biggest investment in renewable energy in U.S. history, and would add transmission lines capable of moving about 18,000 megawatts.
 ERCOT curtailed wind power by 17% (3.8 TWh) in 2009, but that decreased to only 0.5% by 2014, as transmission improved, particularly the Competitive Renewable Energy Zone (CREZ) in 2013.
 However the CREZ lines are sometimes maxed out, and in November 2015, prices were negative for 50 hours.

 In an early morning period of low electricity demand, wind energy served more than 56% of total demand on the ERCOT grid at 3:10 am Central Standard Time on Saturday, January 19, 2019.
 Two days later, ERCOT set a new wind output record of nearly 19.7GW at 7:19 pm Central Standard Time on Monday, January 21, 2019.

-In areas where Smart Metering is commonly installed, some utilities offer free electricity at night.
+In areas where smart metering is commonly installed, some utilities offer free electricity at night.

-In 2020, wind power surpassed coal in the total electricity balance of the state for the very first time, “the newest sign of the growing popularity of the renewable energy in fossil fuel heartland of America,” as per the Financial Times.
+In 2020, wind power surpassed coal in the total electricity balance of the state for the first time, "the newest sign of the growing popularity of the renewable energy in fossil fuel heartland of America," as reported by the Financial Times.